Building Inspection Technology (BIC)

 BIC 103.
 Building Codes and Ordinances.
 3 Credit Hours.

-This course offers a detailed study of national, state, and local ordinances geared to public safety, land use controls, and building codes.
-It will include a detailed summary of use philosophy and development of the latest edition of BOCA Building Codes.
+Building Codes and Ordinances offers a detailed study of national, state, and local ordinances geared to public safety, land use controls, and building codes.
+It will include a detailed summary of use philosophy, development, and ethical use of the latest edition of industry standard building codes.

 Prerequisites: Reading Proficiency